Administering a SQL Database Infrastructure (55353/20764) - 20764 Course Outline

 Import and export data

-Authenticating connections to SQL Server
+Authenticating Connections to SQL Server

-Authorizing logins to access databases
+Authorizing Logins to Connect to databases

 Lab : Authenticating Users